Licensed fish receivers

 - the species of fish they received

-- the weight of each fish species received.
+- the weight for each fish species received.

-LFRs must also carry out annual system audits and inventory returns.
+LFRs must also do annual system audits and inventory returns.

 They also have specific responsibilities if they trade in southern bluefin tuna.